-We allege that Defendants' statements are false or fraudulent as to material matters under the internal revenue laws.
-Defendants knew or had reason to know that these statements were false or fraudulent when they made the statements while promoting the solar energy scheme.
+know that these statements were false or fraudulent when they made the statements while promoting the solar energy scheme.
 10

-We also allege that, to increase the tax benefits they promote to their customers,

-Defendants falsely inflate the value of the lenses to more than 200 percent of the correct value.
-When Defendants tell customers this falsely inflated purchase price, Defendants make a gross valuation overstatement.
+The United States also alleges that, to increase the tax benefits they promote to their customers, Defendants falsely inflate the value of the lenses to more than 200 percent of the correct value.
+11 According to the United States, when Defendants tell customers this falsely inflated purchase price, Defendants make a gross valuation overstatement.
+12